 Over the years numerous studies have confirmed that prebiotics seem to have the predominant effect of increasing levels of friendly bacteria in the gut, particularly Bifidobacteria5,6,7.
-Given the wide range of individual variability, studies have not confirmed an exact rate of change of different genus and species in the gut when different types and amounts of prebiotics are taken.
+We do not yet know the exact rate of change of different genus and species in the gut when different types and amounts of prebiotics are taken.
 However, the overall consistent outcome from the clinical trials is that prebiotics have a positive impact on the gut microflora.
 We definitely do not see from the clinical research that levels of pathogens flourish to an unhealthy level, actually in most cases the overall pathogen load decreases.

-Pathogenic bacteria produce more smelly gases (such as sulphur gases) which distend the abdomen much more than the gases produced by friendly bacteria (such as carbon dioxide).
-However, once this short period of time has passed the FOS supplementation should bring benefits for the individual e.g. more regular bowel movements and less bloating.
-Studies have not proven this is the case, it is simply a theory at this stage.
+Pathogenic bacteria produce more smelly gases (such as sulphur-containing gases) which distend the abdomen much more than the gases produced by friendly bacteria (such as carbon dioxide).
+However, once this short period of time has passed the FOS supplementation should bring benefits to the individual, including better bowel movements and less bloating.

 Enjoy this post?
 Read more here: